Search This Blog

 • Non-Tech projects do not use technology

 • As mentioned before, technology is the methodical approach of using a technique.
-A project may use a technical tool like soil analysis to evaluate if a small campsite can be strongly established for training local students on agriculture.
-The project may be a non-tech project but uses technology.
+A project may use a technical tool like soil analysis to evaluate if a small campsite can be strongly established for training local students in agriculture.
+A business information modeling (BIM) tool can be used to design the intricacies of a building even before construction begins.
+Whether we classify such projects are technical or not, we can't say non-technical projects do not use technology.

 • Non-Tech projects do not need special talent